 Unknown | 1750–1800 | Brass | Gallery 352

 Now that we understand this is a statue of an enlightened individual who has god-like qualities full of compassion, we can enjoy the statue better!
-He sits here with his right knee raised and his left leg crossed before his body.
+He sits here with his right knee raised and his left leg crossed in front of his body.
 This particular stance shows the Water Moon manifestation and therefore depicts the divinity in his Pure Land or personal paradise.

 Not ready to book a tour?
-Check out our comprehensive guide to the Met.
+Check out our guide to the Met.